The student visa process can be daunting to say the least – but the overall experience of studying in the U.S. is definitely worth the paperwork…

 1) Are any universities or colleges denied consideration in the student visa process?

 No. The U.S. accepts I-20 forms from all accredited American colleges and universities.
 Search for your school here.

 Our Latin America Tour visits 3 of the top 5 places of origin in the region for international students in the U.S. pic.twitter.com/8Erzmf3im5

 2) When should I apply for my student visa?

-As early as possible, starting 120 days prior to the enrollment date stated on the I-20.
+As early as possible, starting 120 days prior to the enrollment date stated on the I-20 document.

-3) What if I applied for a student visa with an I-20 from a university, but then got a second I-20 from a university that I would rather attend?
+3) What if I applied for a student visa with an I-20 from a university, but then got a second I-20 from a different university I would prefer to attend?

 Apply again with the second I-20.

 4) Do I need proof of a medical exam or a police report?